nanditaradha/Project_Predicting_Bike_Sharing_Patterns/README.md

       - 3: Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds
       - 4: Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog
      temp : Normalized temperature in Celsius.
-The values are divided to 41 (max)
-     atemp: Normalized feeling temperature in Celsius.
-The values are divided to 50 (max)
-     hum: Normalized humidity.
-The values are divided to 100 (max)
-     windspeed: Normalized wind speed.
-The values are divided to 67 (max)
-     casual: count of casual users
+The values are divided to 41 (max) atemp : Normalized feeling temperature in Celsius.
+The values are divided to 50 (max) hum : Normalized humidity.
+The values are divided to 100 (max) windspeed : Normalized wind speed.
+The values are divided to 67 (max) casual : count of casual users
-     registered: count of registered users
+     registered : count of registered users
-     cnt: count of total rental bikes including both casual and registered
+     cnt : count of total rental bikes including both casual and registered

 4. Data Pre-Processing And Cleaning